Hodgkin Lymphoma: The Basics

 Diagnosis of HL

-If your healthcare provider thinks you might have HL, they will do a health history and exam.
+If your healthcare provider thinks you have HL, they will do a health history and exam.
 A biopsy will be done of the swollen lymph node, removing some cells or the whole lymph node.

 Other tests that may be done to see the cancer are: